CaptainSapphire/PH-s-Blog/_posts/2024-10-26-Moorpark-Competiton.md

-# The First competition: Moorpark!
+# Our First Competition: Moorpark!
 Last Saturday, the Oak Park Eagle Brigade (OPB) went to our first competition: The Moorpark Competition.

 ## A Breakdown